edanalytics/earthmover/README.md

 ## Source data
-This tool is designed to operate on tabluar data in the form of multiple CSV or TSV files, such as those created by an export from some software system, or from a set of database tables.
+This tool is designed to operate on tabular data in the form of multiple CSV or TSV files, such as those created by an export from some software system, or from a set of database tables.

 There are few limitations on the source data besides its format (CSV or TSV).
 Generally it is better to avoid using spaces in column names, however this can be managed by renaming columns as described in the [`sources`](#sources) YAML configuration section below.